 Sometimes, the iTunes app just does not work the way you want and it could be due to the app’s own configuration.
 In that case, it is better you go for an alternate option rather than wasting your time on an app that will not respond.

-AnyTrans for iOS is a great option when it comes to doing the tasks that you normally do with iTunes.
+AnyTrans is a great option when it comes to doing the tasks that you normally do with iTunes.
 The app lets you transfer your iTunes media to your iPhone and to standalone folders on your computer as well.
 It is an amazing tool to access your iTunes media when the iTunes app itself will not let you do it.